 Wong shot footage of the bombed-out South Station with his Eyemo newsreel camera, and he took several still photographs with his Leica.
 The famous still image, taken from the Leica, is not often referred to by name—rather, its visual elements are described.
 It has also been called Motherless Chinese Baby, Chinese Baby, and The Baby in the Shanghai Railroad Station.

 During the Battle of Shanghai, part of the Second Sino-Japanese War, Japanese military forces advanced upon and attacked Shanghai, China’s most populous city.
 Wong descended from the rooftop to the street, where he got into his car and drove quickly toward the ruined railway station.
 When he arrived, he noted carnage and confusion:

-Wong later wrote that the next morning’s newspapers reported that some 1,800 people, mostly women and children, had been waiting at the railway station, and that the IJN aviators had likely mistaken them for a troop movement.
+Wong later wrote that the next morning’s newspapers reported that some 1,800 people, mostly women, and children, had been waiting at the railway station, and that the IJN aviators had likely mistaken them for a troop movement.
 The Shanghai papers said that fewer than 300 people survived the attack.
 In October of that year, Life magazine reported about 200 dead.

 Bloody Saturday photograph was published widely in September–October 1937 and in less than a month had been seen by more than 136 million viewers.

 The photograph was denounced by Japanese nationalists who argued that it was staged.
-The Japanese government put a bounty of $50,000 on Wong’s head: an amount equivalent to $820,000 in 2015.
+The Japanese government put a bounty of $50,000 on Wong’s head: an amount equivalent to $900,000 in 2021.

 During the Second Sino-Japanese war Chinese sources list the total number of military and non-military casualties, both dead and wounded, at 35 million.
 Most Western historians believed that the total number of casualties was at least 20 million.